IPA 6 project activities

 Annual EMCDDA expert meeting on the Key Indicator ‘Prevalence and patterns of drug use among the general population’, EMCDDA, 15–16 May

 Quality information on changes of prevalence, distribution and patterns of drug use provide a solid basis for understanding and assessing the drugs situation, identifying priorities, and planning and evaluating responses and policies.
 This year’s experts meeting included discussion on recent trends (e.g. risk perception, perceived availability) based on national surveys and methodological issues on GPS questionnaire validity (e.g. cognitive tests, pilot studies, studies on mode effects).
-Among the participants were five EMCDDA-IPA6 project beneficiary countries (all except for the former Yugoslav Republic of Macedonia).
+Among the participants were five EMCDDA-IPA6 project beneficiary countries (all except for North Macedonia).

 Study visit of two Macedonian toxicologists from Skopje to Athens, Greece, 22–28 April